Improved global well-posedness for the cubic NLS on two-dimensional waveguide $\R\times\T$: The setting of I-method and proof of Theorem

-The proof of Theorem \ref{thm1} is based on the I-method and resonant decomposition.
-The I-method\cite{CKSTT2002Almost,CKSTT2002Refine,CKSTT2008Res} plays the important role in studying low regularity global well-posedness of the nonlinear dispersive equations.
+As mentioned in introduction, the I-method played the important role in studying low regularity global well-posedness of the nonlinear dispersive equations.
 Since the lack of conservation law at the $H^s$ level with $0<s<1$, the key ingredient of I-operator is to smooth the $H^s$ data to $H^1$.
 In our setting, it can be defined as follows: \begin{definition} Let $N$ be dyadic number, we set $\mathcal{F}(Iu)(\xi) := m(\xi) \mathcal{F}(u)(\xi)$ where $\xi \in \rz$, $m(\xi)$ is a smooth function such that

 \end{definition}